 Here’s a look at the opioid crisis.

 Experts say the United States is in the throes of an opioid epidemic.
-An estimated 9.5 million Americans aged 12 and older misused opioids in 2020, including 9.3 million prescription pain reliever abusers and 902,000 heroin users.
+An estimated 9.2 million Americans aged 12 and older misused opioids in 2021, including 8.7 million prescription pain reliever abusers and 1.1 million heroin users.

 Opioids are drugs formulated to replicate the pain-reducing properties of opium.
 Prescription painkillers like morphine, oxycodone and hydrocodone are opioids.
 Illegal drugs like heroin and illicitly made fentanyl are also opioids.
 The word “opioid” is derived from the word “opium.”